KILLDR0ID/KILLDR0ID/README.md

 i love multi shippers , muilti fandomers , spooky month fans , cuddle piles and other things.

-mostl offtab , so if you wanna cuddle with me you can .
+mostl offtab , so if you wanna cuddle with me you can . yes , im genderfluid so i dont mind if you call me he or her ,